-An important factor when choosing a sump cleaner is suction lift.
+Sump cleaner performance begins with suction lift.
 Suction or vacuum lift is the power behind a sump cleaner and is required for moving sludge efficiently.
-High suction lift allows you to move liquid, along with sludge, through a hose into the sump cleaner tank.
+High suction lift allows you to move liquid, along with sludge, through a hose, filter and into the sump cleaner tank.

-CECOR’s Sump Shark builds suction lift through negative pressure.
+CECOR’s Sump Shark® builds suction lift through negative pressure.
 Lift is measured in inches of Mercury (Hg) or inches of water.
-One inch of Mercury is equal to 13.5” of water.
-We consider 13” of mercury to be the minimum required to clean a machine tool sump effectively.
+One inch of Mercury is equal to roughly 13.5” of water through a column at 0°C. We consider 13” of mercury to be the minimum required for good sump cleaner performance.
+The CECOR Sump Shark® performance will clean a machine tool sump effectively.
 With 13” of mercury, you could suction a pit that is approximately 176.9131” (roughly 12-14’) below the sump cleaner.
 With the appropriate suction lift you can quickly clean sludge from your machine tool without clogging your hose.

 The amount of suction lift required depends on a few factors: